 With the agile approach, marketing and sales focus more on launching campaigns and receiving feedback, making necessary adjustments in quick sprints to achieve the desired results.
 In other words, instead of a lengthy planning phase, the agile approach is “reactive” with marketing and sales content being pushed out quickly and tested rapidly in an always-on test-and-learn approach.

 Already followed by some B2C agencies, the risk-averse B2B market has been reluctant to adopt this method.
 However, this represents a chance to get ahead for those who are ambitious enough.
 In an environment of rapid change, agile marketing and sales can make your brand gain the edge as you launch content and engage leads quicker than competitors.
+Also consider the scrum methodology, commonly adopted in software development, which falls under the agile framework.

 The components of agile marketing and sales are: